 The following weekend, on October 28, the folks at Kitty Hawk Kites bring out BrewTag, attempting to answer the burning question, “If mankind can fly, why not beer kegs?”
 The previous two BrewTags have answered that question with a resounding because they can’t.
 But who knows…maybe third time will be the charm.

-For history buffs or the curious about what really happened to the Lost Colony, check out the OBX History Weekend at the US Fish & Wildlife Visitor Center on old US 64 on the west end of Roanoke Island.
+For history buffs or those curious about what really happened to the Lost Colony, check out the OBX History Weekend at the US Fish & Wildlife Visitor Center on old US 64 on the west end of Roanoke Island.
 A Friday through Sunday event, the symposium will feature researchers and speakers from the United States and Britain.
 If you haven’t booked your fall vacation yet, we have many Outer Banks vacation rentals to choose from!

 Here’s the Details: